 - a member of your family or whānau

 - an Oranga Tamariki staff member

-If you are a child or young person living in an Oranga Tamariki residence, you can ask the residence for their list of volunteer advocates.
+If you are a child or young person living in an Oranga Tamariki residence, you can ask a staff member at the residence to help you access an advocate.

-The important thing is that whomever you choose is someone you can trust and who can help you.
+The most important thing is to choose someone you can trust and who is able to help you.